-Thank you for selecting a Jumpking trampoline / enclosure.
-"Jumpking" is designed and crafted to provide many years of fun and fitness.
-This trampoline/enclosure comes equipped with warnings and instructions for the assembly, care, maintenance and use of the trampoline/enclosure.
-This information must be read by all trampoline supervisors and users before any person is allowed to use the trampoline/enclosure.
+Thank you for selecting a Combo trampoline/ enclosure.
+"Combo" are designed and crafted to provide many years of fun and fitness.
+This trampoline/enclosure come equipped with warnings and instructions for the assembly, care, maintenance, and use of the trampoline/enclosure.
+This information must be read by all trampoline supervisors and users before any person is allowed to jump and use enclosure on the trampoline.